 SECTION 2 NOMINATION AND SCHEDULING

 2.1.
 First of the Month Nominations.
-Owner will submit in writing to Gatherer, by facsimile or electronically in the form requested by Gatherer, its total estimated quantities of Gas in Mcf and MMBtu per Day to be delivered to Gatherer at each Receipt Point and redelivered by Gatherer at the Delivery Point(s) under this Agreement by 9:00 A.M.
+Owner will submit in writing to Service Provider, by facsimile or electronically in the form requested byService Provider, its total estimated quantities of Gas in Mcf and MMBtu per Day to be delivered to Service Providerat each Receipt Point and redelivered by Service Providerat the Delivery Point(s) under this Agreement by 9:00 A.M.
 C.T. on the earlier of the date that is five (5) Business Days prior to the beginning of the delivery Month or the first Business Day prior to the earliest deadline for first-of-the-month nominations of the downstream pipeline(s).

 2.2.
 Mid-Month Nominations.
-Owner shall submit changes to its first-of-the-month nominations in writing to Gatherer, by facsimile or electronically, no later than 9:00 a.m.
+Should there be a change from the Nomination as provided in Paragraph 2.1 above, Owner shall submit changes to its first-of-the-month nominations in writing toService Provider, by facsimile or electronically, no later than 9:00 a.m.
 C.T., one (1) Day prior to the scheduled Day of flow.
-Owner shall notify Gatherer of daily downstream nomination changes by 9:00 a.m.
+Owner shall notify Service Provider of daily downstream nomination changes by 9:00 a.m.
 Central Time on the day prior to the change.

 2.3.
 Nomination Confirmations.
-Upon receipt of Owner's nomination, Gatherer shall review the nomination and promptly notify Owner should a discrepancy exist between Owner's nominated volumes and volumes confirmed by the interconnecting pipeline for Owner or its market at the Delivery Point(s).
-Gatherer shall notify Owner in writing, by facsimile or electronically, of volumes scheduled for first-of-the-month nominations or mid-month changes.
-Gatherer shall not be obligated to provide service hereunder on any Day that Owner does not nominate pursuant to current procedures established by Gatherer and/or the downstream pipeline(s) or such alternate procedure to which Gatherer and Owner mutually agree.
+Upon receipt of Owner's nomination, Service Providershall review the nomination and promptly notify Owner should a discrepancy exist between Owner's nominated volumes and volumes confirmed by the interconnecting pipeline for Owner or its market at the Delivery Point(s).
+Service Providershall notify Owner in writing, by facsimile or electronically, of volumes scheduled for first-of-the-month nominations or mid-month changes.
+Service Provider shall not be obligated to provide service hereunder on any Day that Owner does not nominate pursuant to current procedures established by Service Provider and/or the downstream pipeline(s) or such alternate procedure to which Service Provider and Owner mutually agree.

 2.4.
 Minimum Quantities.
-In the event the total average daily quantity of gas received by Gatherer for Owner's account is less than 1,000 Mcf at a screw compressor hereunder for ninety (90) consecutive Days for reasons other than curtailment, dewatering or Force Majeure, then the Agreement may be renegotiated.
-If no agreement can be reached within thirty (30) days, the Agreement may be terminated for all Receipt Points upstream of such compression point at Gatherer's option, exercised after giving Owner thirty (30) Days written notice.
+In the event the total average daily quantity of gas received by Service Provider for Owner's account is less than 1,000 Mcf at a screw compressor hereunder for ninety (90) consecutive Days for reasons other than curtailment, dewatering, water disposal restrictions or Force Majeure, then the Agreement may be renegotiated.
+If no agreement can be reached within thirty (30) days, the Agreement may be terminated for all Receipt Points upstream of such compression point at Service Provider’s option, exercised after giving Owner thirty (30) Days written notice.

 SECTION 3 CONTRACT BALANCING